What is the purpose of a credit builder loan?

 It is truly amazing how quickly your score can increase when you utilize these services effectively.
 The key word here is “effectively,” and this is why it’s important to thoroughly understand how these services work before you commit your hard-earned money.

-There are certainly other legitimate ways to build your credit using self-help approaches that are fairly easy to manage and are affordable.
+There are certainly other legitimate ways to build your credit using helpful approaches that are fairly easy to manage and are affordable.
 Be sure to look at your options and avoid costly credit repair companies if at all possible (many of which are not consumer friendly)!

 Credit builder loans can provide a path to credit cards